boutproject/BOUT-dev/manual/sphinx/user_docs/differential_operators.rst

 **Note: Experimental**

 The standard functions implemented in BOUT++ (such as ``DDX``, or ``bracket``) typically operate on a whole field, internally iterating over the entire mesh.
 This is convenient, but leads to many loops over the mesh, which can be inefficient due to cache misses.
 One way to try to improve efficiency is to move to a single loop over the mesh.
-To do this, some operators are implemented in ``bout/operators_di.hxx`` which have the same (or similar) names as the standard operators but an additional ``DataIterator`` index.
+To do this, some operators are implemented in ``bout/operators_di.hxx`` which have the same (or similar) names as the standard operators but an additional :cpp:class:`DataIterator` index.

 For example, in ``examples/blob2d.cxx``